Jost60/SPW-Lysimeter/ReadMe.md

 install.packages("renv")   # if not already installed
 renv::restore()
 ```
+Download the dataset from the data repository https://doi.org/10.4228/zalf-vevz-ys85

+You may need to adjust the data to meet the requirements of the R code and define the environment variables
+DB_USER, DB_LABORATORY_DATA, and WORKDIRECTORY to match your local data paths.

-After restoration, all scripts can be executed using the package versions employed for the publication.
+Afterward, all scripts can be executed using the package versions used for the publication.

 ## License